ppy/osu-wiki/wiki/Tournaments/RDOC/2018/en.md

 4. A player cannot ban a map from the same category twice.
 5. A player cannot pick the same mod twice in a row, with the exception of Nomod.
 6. In case of a tie, the tiebreaker will be played.
 7. When FreeMod is picked each player must use at least one mod.
-Allowed mods are: FL, HD, HR
+Allowed mods are: FL, HD, HR.
 8. If a player disconnects or experiences trouble within the first 15 seconds of a map, the referee must abort the match if notified of the issue.
 If anyone is found to abuse this rule, they will be banned from all future instances of the tournament.
 9. Results will be displayed on the Challonge bracket, and will be announced by the referee in the match lobby.